RaulDiodiu/rap-handson-travel-docs/part2/README.md

 ## Requirement #2 - Duplicate /DMO/ tables
 [^ Top of page](#)
-Next, we have to duplicate some tables from the /DMO/ reference model to get a individual one.
-This allows us later when developing the RAP Fiori App to work with our own data instead of interfering with each other.
+Next, we have to duplicate some tables from the /DMO/ reference model to get an individual copy.
+This allows us to work with our own data later when developing the RAP Fiori app instead of interfering with each other.

 Please duplicate the following tables in your SAP system into your local package via right-clicking the source: